zakodium-oss/react-science/README.md

 - view: containing the information related to what is displayed in which module
 - prefs: that will contain user defined preferences for the application

+### Loading new data in the application

+Adding new data can be achieved either using drag/drop or by adding in the URL a link to a webservice that returns a list of files.
+This later will use [FileCollectionFromWebservice](https://cheminfo.github.io/filelist-utils/modules.html#fileCollectionFromWebservice).
+You can find an example of the webservice [here](https://zakodium-oss.github.io/analysis-dataset/jdx.json)

+Both approach will generate internally a `FileCollection` (see https://cheminfo.github.io/filelist-utils/classes/FileCollection.html and https://github.com/cheminfo/filelist-utils).

+To convert the various proprietary formats and add the parsed result to the application `data state` we will use `loaders`.
+A loader will receive a `FileCollection` and will try to parse what it can, often based on the file extension.
+An example of the `JCAMP-DX` loader can be found [here](https://github.com/zakodium-oss/analysis-ui-components/blob/6f36ab05af11f848d4ed98eb10c99184a713ae97/src/app/data/loaders/jcampLoader.ts)

+When create a new loader you also need to specify that it should be used when processing files by adding it in the following [array](https://github.com/zakodium-oss/analysis-ui-components/blob/6f36ab05af11f848d4ed98eb10c99184a713ae97/src/app/context/load.ts#L15-L16) of the application.

 ## Testing the demo application

 - [From some JCAMP-DX files](https://zakodium-oss.github.io/analysis-ui-components/?filelist=https://zakodium-oss.github.io/analysis-dataset/jdx.json)